 141f.
 For the calculation of the BI (e.g. in the case of institutions having subsidiaries with a currency other than the reporting currency of the institution) institutions shall apply the relevant exchange rate for each of the three years, on which basis the BI is computed, in accordance with the applicable accounting framework.
 Thus, the exchange rate used in the respective year shall not be updated in every reporting date.

 141g.
-Regarding the application of the thresholds to compute the BIC according to Article 313 of Regulation (EU) No 575/2013, institutions the Euro area which report the supervisory information in their local currency, shall use the average exchange rate for the period for which the BIC is computed (average for the last three financial years) in accordance with the accounting framework, for the conversion of the threshold into their local currency.
+Regarding the application of the thresholds to compute the BIC according to Article 313 of Regulation (EU) No 575/2013, institutions outside the Euro area which report the supervisory information in their local currency, shall use the average exchange rate for the period for which the BIC is computed (average for the last three financial years) in accordance with the accounting framework, for the conversion of the threshold into their local currency.

 4.1.2.
 C 16.01 Operational Risk – Own funds requirements (OPR OFR)